sibrcode/urwid-simple-examples/README.md

 Displays three buttons in a Columns object, with handler to highlight the last "clicked" button.

+## gridflow_in_contents.py

+Displays Text objects that have been added to GridFlow object, which will dynamically arrange the position of the text blocks based on available space.
+Includes a timer to update a time display.
+Adjust your terminal window size to see the flow behavior.

 ## gridflow_in_frame.py

-Displays Text objects that have been added to GridFlow object, which will dynamically arrange the position of the text blocks based on available space.
-Adjust your terminal window size to see the behavior.
+Similar to the above, but displays a mix of buttons and text.

 ## listbox_in_frame.py